 - validate veteran’s feelings and concerns when they share them with you

-- consider the impact of PTSD and other psychological issues on veterans in older age and towards the end of life
+- consider the impact of PTSD and other psychological issues on veterans in older age and towards the end of life.
+Recognise that PTSD is commonly stigmatised, which may lead to veterans feeling reluctant to disclose this information.

 - arrange counselling for physical or psychological trauma where possible